corda/samples/cordapp-upgrades/README.md

    - Transfer the obligation back, by running the same command on PartyC and naming PartyA as the new lender.

 5. Shut down the network, then upgrade the final node (PartyC) to use the new contract:
-   - `scripts/upgradeNodes.sh workflows v4-can-default PartyC`
+   - `scripts/upgradeNodes.sh workflows v3-can-default PartyB PartyC`
-   - `scripts/upgradeNodes.sh contracts v2-with-default PartyC`
+   - `scripts/upgradeNodes.sh contracts v2-can-default PartyB PartyC`

 6. Adjust the CorDapp configuration to set the new field in the obligation state.
 (Note that in a real system, this would be done with a new version of the workflows CorDapp that starts to populate the field.)
 To do this, go to each